github/docs/content/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization.md

    ![Screenshot of the {% data variables.product.prodname_copilot %} usage overview.](/assets/images/help/copilot/copilot-usage-overview.png)
    {% endif %}

-1. For more detailed information, next to "Access for users and teams," click **Get report**.
+1. For more detailed information, next to "Access management," click **Get report**.
     - {% data variables.product.prodname_dotcom %} will generate a report for you, which you can download as a CSV file.
-1. Alternatively, under "Access for users and teams," you can use the **Sort** options to sort the list of users by when they last used {% data variables.product.prodname_copilot %}.
+1. Alternatively, under "Access management," you can use the **Sort** options to sort the list of users by when they last used {% data variables.product.prodname_copilot %}.

 ## Further reading